Revisiting Generative Adversarial Networks for Binary Semantic Segmentation on Imbalanced Datasets: Abstract

 \section{Abstract}

-Anomalous pavement surface conditions detection aims to detect pixels representing anomalous states, such as cracks, on pavement surface images automatically by algorithms.
-Recently, deep learning models have been intensively applied to related topics with outstanding performance.
-However, most existing deep learning-related solutions rarely achieve a stable performance on diverse datasets.
-Usually, the pavement images captured under complex situations suffer from a severely imbalanced distribution and noisy backgrounds, which cause performance dramatic fluctuation on different datasets with the same model.
-To address this issue, in this work, we propose a deep learning framework based on conditional Generative Adversarial Networks for anomalous region detection on pavement images at the pixel level.
-In particular, the proposed framework is developed to enhance the generator's ability to estimate the probability feature map from heterogeneous inputs with two training stages and multiscale feature representation.
-Moreover, several attention mechanisms are incorporated into the proposed framework to mitigate the performance deterioration of model training on severely imbalanced datasets.
-We implement experiments on six accessible pavement datasets.
-Extensive qualitative and quantitative experiments demonstrate that the proposed framework can achieve state-of-the-art results on these datasets efficiently and robustly.
+Anomalous crack region detection is a typical binary semantic segmentation task, which aims to detect pixels representing cracks on pavement surface images automatically by algorithms.
+Although existing deep learning-based methods have achieved outcoming results on specific public pavement datasets, the performance would deteriorate dramatically on imbalanced datasets.
+The input datasets used in such tasks suffer from severely between-class imbalanced problems, hence, it is a core challenge to obtain a robust performance on diverse pavement datasets with generic deep learning models.
+To address this problem, in this work, we propose a deep learning framework based on conditional Generative Adversarial Networks (cGANs) for the anomalous crack region detection tasks at the pixel level.
+In particular, the proposed framework containing a cGANs and a novel auxiliary network is developed to enhance and stabilize the generator's performance under two alternative training stages, when estimating a multiscale probability feature map from heterogeneous and imbalanced inputs iteratively.
+Moreover, several attention mechanisms and entropy strategies are incorporated into the cGANs architecture and the auxiliary network separately to mitigate further the performance deterioration of model training on severely imbalanced datasets.
+We implement extensive experiments on six accessible pavement datasets.
+The experimental results from both visual and quantitative evaluation show that the proposed framework can achieve state-of-the-art results on these datasets efficiently and robustly without acceleration of computation complexity.
+The code is available at \url{https://github.com/LeiXuAI/Imbalanced_crack_detection_with_GANs.git}.

 \IEEEdisplaynontitleabstractindextext